asifbacchus/NextCloudBackup/README.md

 The script creates a very detailed log file of all major operations along with any errors and warnings.
-Everything is timestamped so you can see how long things take and when any errors tooks place.
+Everything is timestamped so you can see how long things take and when any errors took place.
 The script includes debugging notes such as where temp files are located, where it's looking for data, whether it created/moved/copied files, etc.  All major operations are tagged *'-- [INFO] message here --'*.
 Similarily, warnings are tagged *'-- [WARNING] message here (code: xxxx) --'* and errors are tagged *'-- [ERROR] message here (code: xxx) --'*.
 Successful operations generate a *'-- [SUCCESS] message here --'* stamp.

+Sections of the script are all colour-coded to make viewing it easier.
+This means you should use something like *'cat backup.log | more'* or *'tail -n numberOfLines backup.log'* to view the file since the ansi colour codes would make it difficult to read in nano or vi.

 This tagging makes it easy for you to set up a log screening program to make keeping an eye on your backup results easier.
 If you plan on using Logwatch